poems4u/poems4u/content/poems/For Jesus, On His Birthday.md

 Foolish to think that you are dead  <br>
 Undying light offers his help." <br>

-Forthwith I felt it, though unseen <br>
+Forthwith I felt it, though unseen. <br>
 Augmented in strength, thence I lept <br>
-Towards a star, glorious sheen <br>
+Towards a star, glorious sheen. <br>
 I stayed grounded, though my feet left <br>

-The sand, to be planted on top <br>
+The sand, to be planted on top. <br>
 The wilted flower of my soul <br>
 Through immense, undeserved love <br>
-It will be prayed, and there it shall grow <br>
+It will be prayed, and there it shall grow. <br>

-Water only will come when asked <br>
+Water only will come when asked. <br>
 Even in drought, often the plant <br>
-Reaches for growth with its own grasp <br>
+Reaches for growth with its own grasp. <br>
-It then shrinks, without the rain, damned <br>
+It then shrinks, without the rain, damned, <br>

 But then is reminded of that <br>
 Undying love which lies in wait <br>
 Though unworthy, He has not spat <br>
-But cried tears of joy, far from hate <br>
+But cried tears of joy, far from hate, <br>

 So that his precious flower may then grow <br>
 Only beseeching that it Him may know. <br>